 How can I find an independent consultant undertaking rights of way work?

 IPROW has members who undertake consultancy work relating to various aspects of rights of way and public access management.
 The Institute makes no direct recommendation or endorsement of their work although membership of the organisation does require demonstration of a recognised level of professional expertise and adherence to a code of conduct.
 Before engaging a consultant, you may wish to satisfy yourself that the person or organisation can meet your requirements, especially in relation to professional indemnity and public liability insurance where appropriate.

 Courses for 2014 are listed under

 current and planned.

-Try Bespoke Courses, pick from a menu of sessions to tailor an IPROW course delivered at your site at your convenience.
+Pick from a menu of sessions to tailor a Local IPROW Course delivered at your site at your convenience.
 Best value for your money as no wasted time and all your team will benefit.